vmartin123/libraryRestApi/README.md

 # libraryRestApi

-Rest API to put in practice all the knowledge acquired from Comafi
+Rest API to put in practice spring-data-rest and normal endponints